gradvohl/YAPTT/README.md

 3. [Synchronizing threads](syncThreads): How to synchronize threads.

 ## How to use the examples in YAPTT
 All the examples in YAPTT are ready to be compiled and run after compilation in a **Linux** distribution.
-For compiling, it is essential to have the [GNU Compiler Collection](http://gcc.gnu.org) installed in your **Linux** operating system.
+For compiling, it is essential to have the [GNU Compiler Collection](http://gcc.gnu.org) installed in your **Linux** operating system..

 In each directory, you have a ``makefile`` with the instructions for compiling the source codes.
 When the user issues the the ``make`` command, it will interpret the compilation instructions in the ``makefile``, building the program.
 The output of the ``make`` command itself shows the compiler and the respective parameters used for compiling each source code and linking modules together.